Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Drink H2 Water

-If you are trying this for the first time, just try one tablet.
-Just dissolve the tablet in 8 oz of water.
+If you are trying this for the first time, start with sprinkles or a sliver.
+Just dissolve it in in 8 oz of water.
 Then drink after it stops bubbling.

 H2 water is very safe.
 The only contraindication is SIBO.
 Don’t use if you have active SIBO.